 Aroma-Chemical and Essential Oils Suppliers

-This list features US based suppliers only.
-I am adding one UK supplier to help you out if you’re not in the US, and you can then go from there.
-I have bought from these US suppliers for years.
+This list features mostly US based suppliers.
+I am adding one supplier in the UK and one in France to help you out if you’re not in the US, and you can then go from there.
+Most of these suppliers ship internationally.
 They are reputable, always friendly and quick to help you if you need it.
 It is a group effort and none of us could do this without them!

 The Perfumer’s Apprentice – Supplier of fine Aroma-Chemicals and Essential oils, as well as flavour ingredients.
 They are located in Scotts Valley, California.

-Creating Perfume – Run by Susan Lemmon, it is also a fine supplier of Aroma-Chemicals and Essential Oils.
+Creating Perfume – Also a fine supplier of Aroma-Chemicals and Essential Oils.
 Creating Perfume also offers perfumer’s alcohol in various sizes.
-Also located in California.
+Creating Perfume is currently undergoing a restructure as of end of 2020, which may create delays in response and shipping.
+They are located in Maryland.

 Perfumer Supply House – Supplier of Aroma-Chemicals and Essential Oils, some which are difficult to find and not offered by the other two suppliers.
 Run by perfumer Christine Daley and located in Connecticut.